dikonov/SemCorRus/README.md

 SemCorRus
 =========

-A copy of SemCor with Russian translations of sense-tagged words and syntactic tree markup.
+This repository contains a semantically tagged corpus built on the basis of the SemCor corpus <http://www.cse.unt.edu/~rada/downloads.html> and enriched with syntactic tree markup and Russian translations of the sense-tagged English words.
+It can be downloaded and used under the same conditions as the original SemCor data.